-• MPINSIDE LITE
+• MPINSIDE\LITE

 Reduces MPInside overhead to the absolute minimum.
 MPInside overhead is minimal in most environments, but when you use the MPINSIDE\LITE environment variable, MPInside reduces its overhead to very minimal levels.
 This mode of operation can be useful for programs that perform many, small-sized function calls.
 The resulting report include timings but not size or request information.
+Note: SGI supports the MPINSIDE\LITE environment variable as an experimental environment variable.
+Use of this environment variable can generate unexpected results.

-• MPINSIDE MATRICES
+MPINSIDE\MATRICES